-It was proclaimed by Jeff Kowalski that everything we design is dead: Bridges, buildings, objects – they are all inanimate objects.
-This parallel reality that we have created known as ‘technology’, has actually been working in opposition to our design problems.
-Autodesk’s solution to this issue, is to look at design through the lens of nature.
+Jeff Kowalski proclaimed that everything we design is dead: Bridges, buildings, objects – they are all inanimate objects.
+This parallel reality that we have created known as ‘technology’ has been working in opposition to our design problems.
+Autodesk’s solution to this issue is to look at design through the lens of nature.

-It was claimed that by starting from scratch on each new project one ends up with small, incremental improvements to the design.
-Conversely, by accessing all the designs that have already been created, new designs can emerge which can radically improve the final outcome.
+It was claimed that by starting from scratch on each new project, one ends up with small, incremental improvements to the design.
+Conversely, by accessing all the designs that have already been created, new designs can emerge, which can radically improve the outcome.
 This data mining of ‘every’ design is presumably where Autodesk’s cloud software becomes integral.
-By data mining all of the models within its cloud, Autodesk hope to be able to classify the taxonomy of elements and component as well as the relationships between them.
+By data-mining all of the models within its cloud, Autodesk hope to be able to classify the taxonomy of elements and component as well as the relationships between them.
 Once these relationships are understood, possible optimized solutions can then be computed.
 This methodology entails telling the computer what to achieve, rather than how to achieve it.
 Arup’s recently completed 3D printed stainless-steel structural joints were cited as an exemplar of this process.
-Autodesk termed this ‘Generative Design’ but it is unclear whether this will be the name of the new software or just a general description of the design process.
-By harnessing the cloud’s computational power, Autodesk clearly aim to take generate design mainstream.
+Autodesk termed this ‘Generative Design’, but it is unclear whether this will be the name of the new software or just a general description of the design process.
+By harnessing the cloud’s computational power, Autodesk clearly aims to take generative design mainstream.
 Beyond Autodesk’s vision of generative design, several trends flowed through the nearly 800 classes on offer:

 - Dynamo, which is Autodesk’s response to Grasshopper, is a graphical scripting language able to run over multiple software including Revit, Maya and Inventor.
 While still in development, Dynamo’s major advantage over Grasshopper is that it is based on a BIM platform (Revit), as opposed to a CAD platform (Rhino).

 - 3D printing is continuing to develop at a rapid rate.
-Autodesk announced Spark, its own 3D printing software geared to connect to Autodesk products.
-They also announced Ember, their open-sourced 3D printer which is able to print very fine filament.
-It is due to go on sale early 2015.
+Autodesk announced Spark, its 3D printing software geared to connect to Autodesk products.
+They also announced Ember, their open-sourced 3D printer which can print very fine filament.
+It is due to go on sale in early 2015.

 - Cloud computing we’ve briefly discussed already.
-However, in addition to this, Autodesk also announced that in the near future they will be doing down the path of Adobe by creating a subscription based cloud software set-up.
+However, in addition to this, Autodesk also announced that soon, they will go down the path of Adobe by creating a subscription-based cloud software set-up.
 It is still unclear whether the traditional stand-alone, perpetual license will still be made available.

 - Data management continues to be a big talking point.
 There was a strong presence of companies such as dRofus and Newforma, which adds an extra dimension to the BIM process.